SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/PythonModule.md

     * **Purpose**: The file path to the Python (`.py`) script you want to execute.
     * **Value**: An absolute path on the machine where the WilmerAI server is running, for example, `"D:/WilmerAI/MyScripts/MyTestModule.py"`, or a relative path.
-A relative path is resolved against the current working directory first and, when not found there, against the WilmerAI install root — so a repo-relative path like `"Public/workflow_python_scripts/_isevendays_mcp_scripts/ensure_system_prompt.py"` works no matter which directory
+A relative path is resolved against the current working directory first and, when not found there, against the WilmerAI install root, so a repo-relative path like `"Public/workflow_python_scripts/_isevendays_mcp_scripts/ensure_system_prompt.py"` works no matter which directory
       Wilmer was launched from.
+The path supports workflow variable substitution just like `args`, so a user-wide variable can hold the scripts directory: `"module_path": "{python_scripts_dir}/my_module.py"` with `"python_scripts_dir"` defined in the user's `userWideWorkflowVariables`.

 * `"args"`: **(Array, Optional)**

     * **Purpose**: A list of positional arguments to pass to your Python script's `Invoke` function.
 The order is preserved.
-    * **Value**: An array of strings, numbers, or other JSON values. **Crucially, any string value can contain WilmerAI variables** (e.g., `{agent1Output}`), which will be resolved *before* being passed to your script.
+    * **Value**: An array of values. **Each value is converted to a string (via `str()`) and then has its WilmerAI variables** (e.g., `{agent1Output}`) resolved before being passed to your script.
+Your `Invoke` function therefore receives every argument as a string; a JSON number or object written in the config arrives as its string form, not as a Python `int`/`dict`.
+Parse it inside your script if you need the typed value.

 * `"kwargs"`: **(Object, Optional)**

     * **Purpose**: A dictionary of keyword arguments to pass to your Python script's `Invoke` function.
-    * **Value**: A JSON object where keys are the argument names and values are the argument content.
-Like `args`, the values here **also support WilmerAI variables**.
+    * **Value**: A JSON object where keys are the argument names.
+Like `args`, each value is converted to a string and then has its WilmerAI variables resolved before being passed, so your script receives string values.

 -----